- About Us

 - New York

-Emily Cole is an Associate at Kaplan Hecker & Fink.
+Emily Cole is a senior associate at Kaplan Hecker & Fink.

 Prior to joining the firm, Emily worked as Deputy General Counsel and Compliance Counsel for Hillary Clinton’s presidential campaign from the preliminary stages of the primaries through Election Day.
 At Hillary for America, Emily advised campaign staff and leadership on a broad range of compliance matters including Federal Election Commission campaign finance rules, coordination with government entities and outside groups, and intellectual property issues related to the campaign’s digital content.
 She also managed the campaign’s in-house legal compliance team, developed a compliance process for the campaign’s novel voter outreach SMS program, and contributed to a small team that performed legal research and strategic planning in preparation for post-election legal activities, including canvasses and recounts.